shachar-langer/task-manager-app/README.md

 A task manager application written with Node.js.
 Use REST API to to sign up, edit your profile and manage your tasks.

-## Demo

-Connect to http://langer-task-manager.herokuapp.com for a working live server.

 ## Prerequisites

 ### MongoDB Server